mjec/khefin/README.md

 ## Warrant canary (but not a warranty)

-As at 10 January 2020, I (@mjec) have not received or complied with any government or non-government requests for information or services relating to this software, nor am I aware of any such requests.
+As at 28 April 2020, I (@mjec) have not received or complied with any government or non-government requests for information or services relating to this software, nor am I aware of any such requests.